Polax-Digital/polax-jekyll/_posts/2021-09-13-hello-world.md

 author: Daniel Granger
 ---

-You probably already know the importance of social media presence for a business in today's connected world and how it can impact your growth and sales, but what about a website?
+You probably already know the importance of a social media presence for a business in today's connected world and how it can impact your growth and sales, but what about a website?
 Does it have the same impact as a curated Instagram feed for emerging businesses?

 Today we want to give you and other entrepreneurs 7 reasons why it's so important to have a website to build a long term successful business and how it will help you automate some tedious tasks.